Today’s rates for a wide variety of multifamily loans

 Let's say you don't think you can get your property up to code in time, or if the scheduling conflicts with your availability on site.
 In many cases, yes, you can typically reschedule a Section 8 inspection.
 Still, there are procedures and considerations to keep in mind.

-Potential Delays in Assistance: For new move-ins or initial inspections, it's especially crucial to be timely.
+Potential Delays in Assistance: For new move-ins or initial inspections, it's especially important to be timely.
 Delays in inspections can lead to delays in the start of rental assistance.
 For annual inspections, while there may be a bit more flexibility, prolonged delays might impact the continuity of the housing assistance payments.

 Checklist for Section 8 Inspections